mikeschinkel/go-dt/README.md

 > _"Gofmt's style is no one's favorite, yet gofmt is everyone's favorite."_

-We believe the same principle applies to domain types:
+We believe the same principle could _(should?)_ apply to this Domain Types package:

 > _"Types in Domain Types are no one's favorite, yet the Types in Domain Types are everyone's favorite."_